 What the movie does get right, its minuscule budget, second-rate special effects and woeful acting not withstanding, is its sense of fun, and the creator of this particular poster was able to identify those strengths and sell them to its potential audience.
 It also sets the tone for the animated segments which tie the three tales together, and although hardly the most creative in terms of symbolism, what you have to admire is the technique on display; aesthetically, it is a joy to behold.

 Inevitably, the quality of the piece served to detract from the movie itself, resulting in one almighty letdown.
 I suppose you can’t win them all.

 Fright Night (1985)

-Fright Night may not be as iconic or as fondly remembered as The Lost Boys, nor as marketable or brightly coloured, but as a movie it is more skillfully defined.
-Its scares are scarier, its laughs giving one’s teeth a sharper prominence, and its setup allows for an infinitely richer experience.
+Fright Night may not be as iconic or as fondly remembered as The Lost Boys, nor as marketable or brightly coloured, but as a movie it is much more skilfully defined.
+Its scares are scarier, its laughs giving one’s teeth a sharper prominence, and its setup allows for an altogether richer experience.

 The same can be said of its accompanying poster, a minor masterpiece of striking simplicity.
-We all know the story of quasi- suburbanite Jerry Dandridge – the stylish vamp who takes a particular liking to poor Charley Brewster’s sweetheart after moving in next door.
-If not, everything you need know is prevalent in perhaps my favourite of all horror posters, complete with toothy titles and a spectacular cloud of bloodsucking ghouls, while the solitary, minuscule figure in the window smacks of isolation and foreboding.
+We all know the story of quasi- suburbanite Jerry Dandridge, the stylish vamp who takes a particular liking to poor Charley Brewster’s sweetheart after moving in next door.
+If not, everything you need know is prevalent in perhaps my favourite of all horror posters, complete with toothy titles and a spectacular cloud of bloodsucking ghouls, a solitary, minuscule figure oozing isolation and foreboding.